 - Break down large chunks of modification into smaller unites that are logically independent and easy to understand.

 - Label your PRs properly so that they can be sent to appropriate reviewers.
 The bot will help you through the entire PR submission process.

 Commit Message Format

 In the subject line mention the changes you have made, and in the message body provide the reasons for making these changes.

 scripts: add test code for metamanager Unit test code is added to improve code coverage for metamanager.
 Fixes #12

 <subsystem>: <what changed> <BLANK LINE> <why this change was made> <BLANK LINE> <footer>

-Note: if your pull request isn’t getting enough attention, you can use the reach out on Slack to get help finding reviewers.
+Note: If your pull request does not receive enough attention, you can reach out to the reviewers on Slack.

-- Integration: These tests cover interactions of package components or interactions between Volcano components and Kubernetes control plane components like API server.
+- Integration testing: used to check the interactions between package components or between Volcano components and Kubernetes control plane components like API server.